A Homegrown, Ridiculously Good Restaurant Group

 “People leave extremely happy and saying, ‘the meal was almost as good as the service,’’’ says Mike.
 “It’s easy to just feel at home here.
 You might be from Maine, or Quebec, but you think after you leave, that you’re from somewhere in Myrtle Beach.”

 Pawley’s Raw Bar is a fun place where you don’t mind eating with your hands.
-It too is a Southern hospitality location— you feel like you’re being served by somebody who is family and that thery are excited to see you.
-It is perfectly shabby, as Pawley’s Island is reknowned for being, with a wide variety of seafood dishes and styles.
+It too is a Southern hospitality location— you feel like you’re being served by people who are family, and who are happy to see you.
+It is perfectly shabby, as Pawley’s Island is renowned for being, with a wide variety of seafood dishes and styles.

 The Divine Dining Group is an integral part of the Grand Strand community.
 In the summer, they employ up to 900 people.
 They sponsor multiple high school extracurricular activities and are Booster club sponsors to many area schools.
-In addition to that, they have donated thousands of certificates for student excellence awards.
+In addition, they have donated thousands of certificates for student excellence awards.

 “There are so many events and causes we donate to and events that we sponsor,” Mike says.
-“And so much goes unnoticed because we do it for the community, not for advertising.”
+“And so much goes unnoticed because we do it for the community, not for promotion.”

 Ultimate California Pizza